goderich/dissertation/dissertation.md

 Matu'uwal preserves historical /q/ and \<c\> /t͡s/ as separate phonemes, and is one of only two Atayal dialects to do so (the other being Skikun).
 Older speakers of Matu'uwal use the voiced bilabial fricative [β] pronunciation of the phoneme /b/.
 Matu'uwal is the only Atayal dialect that allows the phonemes /b/ and /g/ to occur word-finally, see @sec:matuuwal-phonotactics for more details.

 Matu'uwal spoken in Qing'an village (清安村) lacks the phoneme \<c\> /t͡s/, and it completely merged with /s/.
-My data comes from speakers in Jinshuei village (錦水村), whose dialect preserves the contrast between \<c\> /t͡s/ and /s/.
+My data comes from speakers in Jinshui village (錦水村), whose dialect preserves the contrast between \<c\> /t͡s/ and /s/.

 #### Matu'uwal vowel inventory